 APC (Angled Physical Contact)

-APC polish is the highest standard polish, featuring an 8-degree angle applied to the fiber end face.
+APC polish uses an 8-degree angle applied to the fiber end face.
 This angle ensures that any reflected light is directed into the cladding (the outer glass layer), preventing it from traveling back toward the source laser.
-This achieves the lowest possible back-reflection.
+This lowers back reflection when the mated connection and equipment interface are designed for APC.

 Key Properties and Selection Criteria